Ttreintaysiete/thegenderbender/README.md

 It has the posibility to save the current state of all the parameters into a snapshot in the SD and to load it on the fly for performance.

-It incorporates the permutation algorythm from Nicolas Collins's paper: https://composerprogrammer.com/research/acmethodsforbbsci.pdf
+It incorporates the permutation algorythm (automatic breakbeat cutting) from Nicolas Collins's paper: https://composerprogrammer.com/research/acmethodsforbbsci.pdf

 It requires a __clock signal__ from either its clock input, midi or usb midi to start/stop the sequence.